bbenligiray/pascal_voc2007_formatter/README.md

 # PASCAL VOC 2007 Formatter

-A tool to download and format PASCAL VOC 2007 dataset.
+A tool to download and format PASCAL VOC2007 dataset.
 It outputs a .h5 file that contains the following:

 * data_types: 'train', 'val' and 'test'
 * cats: names of the 20 categories